tsi-coop/tsi-dpdp-cms/README.md

 ## Installation Steps (without Docker)

-These steps describe how to install and run the TSI Aadhaar Vault Plus solution directly on a Linux/Windows server without using Docker.
+These steps describe how to install and run the TSI DPDP CMS solution directly on a Linux/Windows server without using Docker.

 1.   **Clone the Repository:**
      ```bash
      git clone https://github.com/tsi-coop/tsi-dpdp-cms.git
-     cd tsi-aadhaar-vault-plus
+     cd tsi-dpdp-cms
      ```

 2.  **PostgreSQL Database Setup:**